ImageMagick/MagickCache/README.md

 Note, blobs and metadata are stored in the cache in plaintext.
 To prevent snooping, scramble its content before you store it in the cache.

-## Get content from the Magick Cache
+## Get content from the MagickCache

 Eventually you will want retrieve your content, let's get our cast image from the cache: